-Our indebtedness may have a material adverse effect our operations.
+Our indebtedness may have a material adverse effect on our operations.

 We have substantial indebtedness under our Loan Facility.
-As of May 31, 2017, we had \$23,306,168 of indebtedness outstanding under the Loan Facility, including \$2,219,071 of excess advances.
+As of June 30, 2017, we had approximately \$23,203,866 of indebtedness outstanding under the Loan Facility, including \$2,194,071 of excess advances.
 All of our indebtedness under the Loan Facility is secured by substantially all of our assets.

-We also have substantial amounts outstanding in the form of our 8% Notes and May 2018 Notes.
-As of May 31, 2017, we had outstanding \$5,359,420 principal amount of 8% Notes and \$4,158,624 principal amount of May 2018 Notes.
+We also have outstanding \$5,359,420 principal amount of 8% Notes.
 To the extent we are not able to pay accrued interest on the 8% Notes in cash due to restrictions set forth in the Loan Facility or otherwise, we may issue additional 8% Notes in payment of such accrued interest in lieu of cash ("PIK Notes").
 We issued PIK Notes in lieu of cash payment of accrued interest on the 8% Notes on February 28, 2017 and May 31, 2017.
-Approximately \$1,940,907 aggregate principal amount of our May 2018 Notes will be converted into shares of our common stock upon the closing of this offering and approximately \$463,501 principal amount will be redeemed with a portion of the net proceeds of this offering.
+Although we intend to pay the accrued interest on the 8% Notes for the period ended August 15, 2017 in cash, there can be no assurance that we will be able to do so.
+If we are unable to pay the outstanding principal and accrued interest on the 8% Notes when due, our operations may be materially and adversely affected.